zenml-io/zenml-projects/customer-satisfaction/README.md

     running=True,
 )
 ...
-service.predict(...)  # Predict on incoming data from the application
+service.predict(...)  # Predict based on incoming data from the application
 ```

 While this ZenFile trains and deploys a model locally, other ZenML integrations such as the [Seldon](https://github.com/zenml-io/zenml/tree/main/examples/) deployer can also be used in a similarly manner to deploy the model in a more production setting (such as on a Kubernetes cluster).
 We use MLflow here for the convenience of its local deployment.